Giulia-Am/c-peptide-insuline-kinetics-modeling/README.md

 ## 6. Quick Start

-1. Place all script files, the function files listed in Section 2, and the datasets listed in Section 3 in the same folder.
+1. Keep all files — scripts, functions, and data — in the same folder (no reorganization needed).
 2. Open MATLAB and set this folder as the current working directory (or add it to the path).
 3. Run the desired script (e.g., type its filename without the `.m` extension in the Command Window, or open it in the Editor and press **Run**).
 4. Follow any console prompts (subject number, anthropometric data) when requested.